wpbdry/dftogsheet_pkg/README.md

 - Merge into `develop` using pull requests and keeping the entire commmit history.
 - Merge into `production` squshing commits and keeping only version number in commit message.
 - At some point I would like to automatically publish every release to pushed to `production` on PyPy.
+- If you add new dependencies, don't use `pip freeze > requirements.txt`.
+Add new dependencies manually.
+Packages we install can install their own dependencies.